June K. Berg - "Thankful For" on Thanksgiving Day

 Revelations 21: 4

-I am 84 years of age and thankful for every day that God permits me to be an advocate for June's memory and honor, and to promote Alzheimer's Awareness, Alzheimer's Funding, Alzheimer's Research and for Alzheimer's proper care practices.
-That God has permitted me to honor June with activities that reflect the love of God!
+I am 85 years of age and thankful for every day that God permits me to be an advocate for June's memory and honor, and to promote Alzheimer's Awareness, Alzheimer's Funding, Alzheimer's Research and for Alzheimer's proper care practices.
+That God has permitted me to honor June with activities in her behalf that reflect the love of God!

 On October 18th, 2012, the unthinkable took place.
 One is not supposed to lose one's children to death before one's own time comes.
 I lost my oldest son David to cancer...even during the saddest of times there are blessings from God...during the evening before David passed away as David and I discussed his end of life arrangements, the last thing David said to me was: "I love you Dad."
 What a beautiful final gift David gave to me!